 - Multiple objects can use the same lattice, thus allowing you to edit multiple objects at once.

 - Like all modifiers, it is non-destructive.
-Meaning all changes happen on top of the original geometry, which you can still go back and edit without affecting the deformation.
+Meaning all changes happen on top of the original geometry, which you can still go back to and edit without affecting the deformation.

 - A lattice does not affect the texture coordinates of a mesh’s surface.